A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 syntax and value-based equality.

-Inheritance and the value-based equality
+Inheritance and value-based equality

 Viewed from the perspective of the Person